Jakir9/100daysOfCode/README.md

 Wednesday 10th May

-Practised recursive function on Codewars in the morning.
+Practiced recursive function on Codewars in the morning.

 Built our own REST Api in our groups and used Postman and Thunder Client to test our endpoints.
 Learnt the syntax for creating a REST Api in Node and how to use express to create endpoints.